Hegemonia123/FlexGrid/README.md

 ## Notes

-- Windows that are selected to be visible on all virtual desktops or multiple activities may behave unexpectedly, since they have their own grid layouts.
+- Windows that are selected to be visible on multiple activities may behave unexpectedly, since they have their own grid layouts.
 - Hotkeys conflict with the default corner tiling.
 You may have to remove them to make FlexGrid work.